Mikko Hyppönen

 Hyppönen in 2003: The Year of the Virus

-Hyppönen rose to international fame in August of 2003, when he and his team at F-Secure identified and took down numerous pieces of sophisticated, widespread malware.
+Hyppönen rose to international fame in August 2003, when he and his team at F-Secure identified and took down numerous pieces of sophisticated, widespread malware.

-That year, Hyppönen says, was the worst year in virus history, and August was its worst month.
+That year, Hyppönen says, was the worst in virus history, and August was its worst month.

 The Blaster Worm